Cireo/sixen/docs/FORMAL_RULES.md

 ### 4.1 Stacks in Play

-- The number of initial Stacks equals the number of Players.
+- The game always starts with **3 initial Stacks**, regardless of the number of Players.
-- Reveal that many Face Cards from the Face Deck and create empty Stacks.
+- Reveal 3 Face Cards from the Face Deck and create empty Stacks.

 ### 4.2 Turn Order